We are pleased to announce that in-person degree ceremonies are resuming from September 2021.

 How has the COVID-19 pandemic affected degree ceremonies?

-All degree ceremonies that were due to take place between May 2020 and August 2021 have now been cancelled.
+All degree ceremonies that were due to take place between May 2020 and August 2021 were cancelled.
 Graduands who were due to have a degree conferred in person during this time will have been given the option to have their degree conferred in absentia, or in person at a future ceremony.
-The University is currently arranging alternative ceremony dates, and will notify affected graduands once these new dates are confirmed.
 Graduands who orginally chose to have their degree conferred in absentia can still do so as planned.
+In-person ceremonies are restarting from Setpember 2021, and invitation for these dates have been sent.
+More ceremonies are being planned for Hilary 2022, with the ceremony cycle anticipated to return to normal patterns in Trinity 2022.

 I am a student in my final year of a taught course.
 When will I be able to attend a degree ceremony?